 High Elves were aptly named.
 Then the Scourge nearly exterminated them and a majority of the survivors became Blood Elves, who while reckless and often huge jerks, are not really Dark Elves.

-Also trolls (long theorized [and recently outright revealed] to be the ancestors of the elves) to some extent.
+Also trolls (Ancestors of the aforementioned Elves) to some extent.
 They aren't particularly pretty, being gangly, rawboned and pointy-nosed, with tusks and blue or green skin.
 They also have three toes and three fingers, including the thumb.
 They also aren't particularly haughty and have a tribal culture.
 But they have the long ears and have been cast as the Horde counterparts to Elves since WC2.

 Wretched, felbloods, and naga could all be construed as Dark Elves, although all of them have been magically altered somehow (into scuttling little mutants, semi-demonic humanoids, and ugly sea reptilian things, respectively).
 The naga even have a culture that appears to be reminiscent of D&D drow.
 They have a matriarchal culture, have an evil goddess, were cursed into a new form, but they live under the sea instead of underground.